Multimodal Automated Fact-Checking: A Survey: Challenges and Future Directions

+\paragraph{Generalizing detection of visual manipulations.} The recent popularity of diffusion models (DMs) for visual manipulation have raised questions regarding the generalizability of manipulation detectors developed for earlier models (e.g. GANs~\citep{GoodfellowPMXWO20}).
+Detection models are biased towards specific manipulation models and struggle to generalize~\citep{wu-etal-generalizable, ricker-etal-2022-towards}.
+A recent study~\citep{ricker-etal-2022-towards} shows that detectors initially developed for GANs, have average performance drops of around $15\%$ for image by DMs.
+While new detection approaches for DM manipulations are already being developed~\citep{GuarneraGB2023, WuLO2023}, the question how to generalize and increase robustness of manipulation detectors for potential future manipulation models remains open.
+Potential solutions can include evidence-based approaches, where the manipulated content is used to retrieve evidence data (e.g. the original video or counterfactual evidence) to prove the manipulation.

-\paragraph{Explainability.} While explainable fact-checking has received attention recently~\citep{kotonya-toni-2020-explainable-automated, atanasova-etal-2020-generating-fact}, there is limited work on producing justifications for multimodal content.
-Previous efforts on multimodal justification production have mostly focused on highlighting parts of the input to increase model interpretability~\citep{KouZSW20, ShangKZW22}.
-Natural language justifications that explain the reasoning process so that it is understood by humans are mostly missing for multimodal fact-checking.
-Moreover, studies investigating the faithfulness of justifications and their usefulness are needed, along with techniques that explain decisions made combining multiple input modalities.
-Furthermore, while justifications are needed for each step of the fact checking pipeline (Figure~\ref{fig:overviewtask}), previous research has mostly concentrated on justifying the final prediction step~\citep{DBLP:conf/icwsm/VolkovaAAHH19, KouZSW20}.
-With the recent progress in the performance of neural models for image generation and editing, another so far unexplored direction presents itself: editing input images or generating entirely new images to explain model reasoning.
-This could be as simple as highlighting relevant details exposing fauxtography, or as complex as the generation of infographics as explanations.
+\paragraph{Justifications for multimodal fact-checking.} While explainable fact-checking has received attention recently~\citep{kotonya-toni-2020-explainable-automated, atanasova-etal-2020-generating-fact}, there is limited work on producing justifications for multimodal content.
+Previous efforts on multimodal justification production have mostly focused on highlighting parts of the input to increase \emph{interpretability}~\citep{KouZSW20, ShangKZW22}.
+Natural language justifications that explain the fact-check of multimodal claims so that it is accessible to non-technical have not been developed yet.
+To develop solutions, we first need appropriate benchmarks to measure progress.
+Moreover, with the recent advances of neural models for visual and audio generation and editing, another so far unexplored direction presents itself: editing input images/videos/audios or generating entirely content to explain fact-checking results.
+This could include, for example, the generation of infographics or video clips to explanation fact-checks.
 Such a system, especially if guided by human fact-checkers~\citep{NakovCHAEBPSM21}, would be a potent tool.
 As noted in \citet{lewandowsky_debunking_2020}, ``well-designed graphs, videos, photos, and other semantic aids can be helpful to convey corrections involving complex or statistical information clearly and concisely''.